Rebels squeak out second win of the season on the back of Allen Flanigan - The Daily Mississippian

 Shining Moment: Resiliency in the face of adversity

 Ole Miss shot just 3-12 (25%) from beyond the arc on the night.
-To their credit, the Rebel’s shot selection was good — they were shots that should be taken — but they just did not fall.
+To their credit, the Rebels selected good shots, but they just did not fall.

 Up Next: Detroit Mercy (Nov.
 14 at 7 p.m.
 CDT)

-The Rebels host Detroit Mercy of the Horizon League next Tuesday, Nov.
-14, at 8 p.m. at the SJB Pavilion; the game will also stream on ESPN+.
+The Rebels host Detroit Mercy of the Horizon League at 8 p.m.
+Nov.
+14 at the SJB Pavilion; the game will also stream on ESPN+.
 The Titans are 0-2 to start their season following back-to-back blowout losses at Toledo and at Cincinnati.
 This will be the first-ever meeting between the two programs.